 Also speaking at the STN EXPO Reno was Michael Dorn, executive director of Safe Havens International.
 His keynote address discussed active shooter training that is available to bus staff and the importance of knowing how to act in every situation.

 Dorn touched on a time of his life when he brought a weapon to school for his own personal safety.
 Dorn noted that he never had the intent to use it, but it gave him comfort.
-He said these students may never have the intent to use their weapon.
+He said these students may never have the intent to use their weapons.
 But with proper training, the bus staff would know how to react properly when the weapon is found or pointed at someone.

 Recognizing student behavior is one of the leading ways of keeping a safe and happy school bus, Dorn said.
 By bus drivers setting the tone for the day, Dorn observed, they help prevent or de-escalate certain situations.